 Students planning a career in medicine may major in any field; medical schools are primarily concerned with the nature and quality of an applicant's academic background.
 Careful attention should be given, however, to satisfying particular requirements for the intended school of medicine.
-Premedical students should consult exercise science professor Sharon Brown or chemistry professor Eva Csuhai or biology professor Belinda Sly and work closely with their advisors throughout their college years.
+Premedical students should consult exercise science professor Sharon Brown or the premedical advisor from the Division of Natural Sciences and Mathematics and work closely with their advisors throughout their college years.